 Place all of the ingredients in a large capacity food processor (minimum 8 cup) and process until it is fine and sticks together (about 2 minutes), stopping the processor and scraping down the sides a couple of times.

 Transfer the mixture to the prepared baking pan and press the mixture down very firmly and evenly using the bottom of a glass cup.
-Refrigerate for a couple of hours or overnight, remove the bars from the pan using the overhanging parchement as handles, place on a large cutting board and cut into the desired number of bars with a sharp knife.
+Refrigerate for a minimum of 2 hours or overnight, remove the bars from the pan using the overhanging parchment as handles, place on a large cutting board and cut into the desired number of bars with a sharp knife.
 Store at room temperature in a covered container for up to one week or in the freezer for up to 2 months.